 Long v.
 Immigration and Customs Enforcement (2022)

 Plaintiffs Susan B. Long and TRAC Reports, Inc., filed this Freedom of Information Act (FOIA) lawsuit to compel Immigration and Customs Enforcement (ICE) to produce records comprehensively identifying and describing the tables, fields, and codes in the Enforcement Integrated Database (EID) and ICE Integrated Decision Support database (IIDS).
 The responsive information is the same information that the Court ordered ICE to produce in Long v.
 ICE, No. 14-109 (D.D.C.), but current as of the date of ICE’s search.
-ICE failed to produce a complete set of the requested information, and Plaintiffs challenged the adequacy of ICE’s efforts to extract the requested records from the EID and IIDS.
+ICE failed to produce a complete set of the requested information.

-Both parties have moved for summary judgment.
-Plaintiffs argue that ICE did not conduct an adequate search for the data dictionaries because it failed to query the EID and IIDS to extract the requested data, instead confining its search to an incomplete data repository called Matrix.
-Plaintiffs further argue that ICE’s search for code lookup tables was inadequate because it was based on the incomplete data dictionaries pulled from Matrix.
+Both parties moved for summary judgment.
+Plaintiffs argued that ICE did not conduct an adequate search because it failed to query the EID and IIDS to extract the requested data, instead confining its search to an incomplete data repository called Matrix.
+Plaintiffs further argued that ICE failed to produce the ENFORCE table subset within the EID, did not produce plain-English translations of codes, redacted without justification information in the column titled “Technical Data type,” and conducted an inadequate search for code lookup tables because it used incomplete data dictionaries pulled from Matrix as a starting point for its search.